-HOW LONG DOES IT TAKE: Without kids, this is a 1 hour 45 minute walk.
-However, with so many places to stop and play along the way, this took us 3.5 hours.
+HOW LONG DOES IT TAKE: Without kids, this is a 2.5 hour walk.
+Allow 3.5 hours with young kids.

-PUBLIC TOILETS: Public toilets can be found across the road to where the parking is.
-It’s a 600 metre walk into Monyash from the parking area, where there is a pub, cafe, and playground.
-There are no other facilities on the actual walk.
+PUBLIC TOILETS: Public toilets can be found across the road to the parking.
+It’s a 600 metre walk into Monyash from the parking area, where there is a pub, café, and playground.
+There are no facilities on the actual walk.

-1. Across from the parking layby is a public toilet should you wish to use this before the walk.
-To the left of the public toilet is a wooden gate that leads you in to Lathkill Dale.
+1. Across from the parking layby is a public toilet.
+To the left of this is a wooden gate that leads you into Lathkill Dale.
 Follow this down through the pastures, passing through a couple of gates along the way.

-3. Across a stone stile, the path then opens up to these stunning views on our Lathkill Dale walk.
+3. Across a stone stile, the path then opens up to stunning views.
 Continue following the path until you reach a big cave on your right.
 In winter, this is where the River Lathkill begins.
 However, during summer it will be dry, so head in to explore!

-4. Continue along the footpath, following the river down in to the dale for another 1.5km until you reach the waterfalls.
-The below photo was taken in summer, so they’re not quite in full flow.
+4. Continue along the footpath, following the river down in to the dale for another 1.5km until you reach the waterfall.
+The below photo was taken in summer, when the waterfall was not in full flow.

 5. Follow the footpath just a little further down (about 300m) until you reach a wall with a footpath to the left, which leads you up and out of the dale.
 It’s a steep but short climb, so take it steady.

-6. Once you reach the wooden gate at the top, follow the footpath around to the right and through Mills Farm.
+6. When you reach the wooden gate at the top, follow the footpath around to the right and through Mills Farm.